 4 in 5 Canadians think it is inappropriate for companies to advertise products or services based on an individual’s health care information.

-PrescribeIT™ is an e-prescribing service designed to safeguard patient data from commercial use.
+PrescribeIT® is an e-prescribing service designed to safeguard patient data from commercial use.
 It is a national, not-for-profit e-prescribing service that was developed with input from community prescribers, pharmacies, and provincial and territorial governments and regulators.
-PrescribeIT™ is committed to protecting an influence-free dispensing and prescribing environment.
-Electronic prescriptions through PrescribeIT™ are transmitted as data via an encrypted two-factor authentication process, leading to improved privacy, patient safety and decreased medication errors.
+PrescribeIT® is committed to protecting an influence-free dispensing and prescribing environment.
+Electronic prescriptions through PrescribeIT® are transmitted as encrypted data and the prescriber’s identity is verified via a two-step log-in process, leading to improved privacy.